Amir Khan (boxer): Khan vs. Álvarez

 In early 2016, it was announced that Khan is moving up two weight divisions to middleweight, to fight Canelo Álvarez (46–1–1, 32 KOs) WBC, The Ring, and lineal middleweight titles.
+A catchweight of 155 lb was in effect, at which Álvarez had fought for his previous four fights.
 The fight took place on 7 May 2016, at the new T-Mobile Arena in Las Vegas.
 The bout was on HBO PPV.

 Khan lost to Álvarez by way of knockout in round six.
 Although many believe Khan was ahead on points including ESPN, two of the ringside judges had Álvarez ahead after five rounds (49–46 and 48–47), the third judge had Khan ahead (48–47).
+Khan began the fight strongly, using superior hand speed and footwork to outbox Álvarez in the early rounds.
+However, Álvarez gradually gained control by pressuring Khan and targeting the body.
+In the sixth round, Álvarez landed a decisive right hand to the chin, knocking Khan unconscious and prompting the referee to stop the fight at 2:37.
 With the scorecards heading towards a SD halfway through the fight, Khan admitted, "it may have been a blessing being knocked out in the sixth round, rather than an upset loss on the scorecards after twelve rounds.
 According to CompuBox, Álvarez landed 64 of 170 (38%) and Khan landed 48 of 166 punches (29%).

 Alvarez' official purse for the bout was $3.5 million and Khan had a base purse of $2 million.
 With the event hitting at least 500,000 buys, Alvarez would see his earning reach up to $20 million and Khan's earnings around $13 million, plus his BoxNation TV deal.

 The fight generated a live gate of $7,417,350, according to figures released by the Nevada State Athletic Commission.
 That total came from 13,072 tickets sold, far short of a sellout.
 The Álvarez-Khan gross placed it 34th-best in Nevada history.
 On PPV, the fight sold around 600,000 PPV buys and grossed more than $30 million.
 This made it one of the biggest recent PPV fights, behind Miguel Cotto vs. Canelo Álvarez, and surpassing Manny Pacquiao vs. Timothy Bradley III and Floyd Mayweather Jr. vs. Andre Berto.